 Welcome to the Made in Shrewsbury website

-The book written by Nigel Hinton called “Silhouette” a short illustrated history of the Silhouette company is available in good book shops throughout the UK
+Also available the book with the title “Silhouette” a short illustrated history of the Silhouette company is available in good book shops throughout the UK

 CLICK ON COMPANIES for a list of companies on the site.

 IF YOUR BUSINESS OR COMPANY IS NOT HERE USE THE CONTACT PAGE TO LET ME KNOW AND WE WILL ADD THE DETAILS.